Twitter Trademark Infringement

 Trademark infringements are common on social media, and each site has its own procedures for reporting and rectifying infringements.
 Unfortunately, getting a social media giant to address your trademark concerns is not always as simple the platform’s policies may make it seem.
-Oftentimes, the only way to have you situation resolved is to have an attorney contact Twitter on your behalf.
+Oftentimes, the only way to have you situation resolved is to have an attorney contact Twitter on your behalf by way of a cease and desist letter.

-If you believe that someone is infringing on your trademark or copyright via Twitter, do not wait to start enforcing your rights.
-Discuss your best course of action with an experienced trademark and copyright lawyer as soon as possible.
+If you believe that someone is infringing on your trademark via Twitter, do not wait to start enforcing your rights.
+Discuss your best course of action with an experienced trademark lawyer as soon as possible.

 Infringements Involving Twitter Handles and Hashtags